lmakarov/boot2docker-vagrant/README.md

 2. Choose `rsync` as the sync type in the `vagrant.yml` file.
 3. Provide an explicit list of folders to sync in the `vagrant.yml` file (`folders` sequence).
 4. Reload the VM: `vagrant reload`
+5. Run `vagrant rsync-auto` to keep the files in sync as you make changes.

 <a name="vm-settings"></a>
 ## VirtualBox VM settings